Nuisance (album)

-Nuisance is the debut studio album by British rock band Menswear, released on 24 October 1995 by Laurel.
-The album was preceded by "I'll Manage Somehow", "Daydreamer" and "Stardust"; the former charted in the top 40 while the latter two charted in the top 20.
-The album peaked at number 11 on the UK album chart.
+Nuisance is the debut studio album by British rock band Menswear, released on 24 October 1995 by Laurel/London Records.
+The album was preceded by "I'll Manage Somehow", "Daydreamer" and "Stardust"; the former charted in the top fifty while the latter two charted in the top 20.
+The album peaked at number 11 on the UK Albums Chart.

 Production

 All the material for Nuisance was written by Johnny Dean, Chris Gentry, Simon White, Matt Everitt and Stuart Black.
 The album was produced by Neill King.